HomeRenters Rights 2026

 1. A copy must be given to every tenant named on the tenancy agreement.

-2. The Information Sheet is only valid when downloaded from this page.
+2. The Information Sheet is only valid when downloaded from the Gov.UK page (link above).

-3. You must give the exact PDF found at the top of this page.
+3. A Landlord must give the exact PDF found on the gov.uk website (link above).

-4. You must provide this to the tenants by either:
+4. A Landlord must provide this to their tenants by either:

 - printing a hard copy, which is posted or given to the tenants by hand

-Note: You must not email or text a link to the PDF to the tenant, as this will not be valid.
+Note: A Landlord must not email or text a link to the PDF to the tenant, as this will not be valid.

 The legislation does not require you to change or re-issue any existing written tenancy agreement.